docsbydesign/piClinic_API_sample/README.md

 #### Adding your credentials

-Access to the piClinic API is password protected, so your first step is add your credentials to the sample.
+Access to the piClinic API is password protected, so you must first add your credentials to the sample.

 **BE CAREFUL!** You do not want to save your credentials in a public folder or repo!
 (Don't ask me how I know this.)